 Future Trends in Embedded Systems

-Developments in fields like AI, augmented and virtual reality, machine learning, deep learning, and the Internet of Things are expected to drive the explosive growth of the embedded systems industry.
-The cognitive embedded system will benefit from energy efficiency, embedded device security, cloud and mesh networking, deep learning applications, and real-time data visualization tools.
+The embedded systems industry is experiencing rapid growth thanks to technological advances such as AI, augmented reality, virtual reality, machine learning, deep learning, and the Internet of Things.
+One area of particular interest is the cognitive embedded system.
+It stands to benefit from various factors, including energy efficiency, embedded device security, cloud and mesh networking, applications of deep learning, and tools for real-time data visualization.

 QYResearch estimates that the embedded systems market will grow from its 2017 $69.1 billion to $105.7 billion by the end of 2025.